sdsc/fsa-roll/README.md

 A successful build will create the file `fsa-*.disk1.iso`.
 If you built the roll on a Rocks frontend, proceed to the installation step.
 If you built the roll on a Rocks development appliance, you need to copy the roll to your Rocks frontend before continuing with installation.
+Note that amos 3.1.0 will not build with intel 2018 or gnu 4.8.5 and above.
+It will build with pgi 17.5.

 ## Installation